Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 Pros of PSA Testing:

-- Can detect cancer early before symptoms develop.
+- Can detect prostate cancer early before symptoms develop.

 - A simple blood test that is widely available.